scala-js/scala-js-website/doc/export-to-javascript.md

 objects to be exported to their fully qualified name.

-This feature is especially useful in conjunction with exported abstract methods and is used by the test libraries of Scala.js.
+This feature is especially useful in conjunction with exported abstract methods and is used by the test libraries of Scala.js and the `scala.scalajs.js.JSApp` trait.
 The following is just an example, how the feature can be used:

 {% highlight scala %}
 package foo.test